velociroger-pb/Mandalorion/README.md

-                        Fastq file(s) with R2C2 subreads, can be entered as a single file path, a comma separated list of file paths, or a path to a file of filenames file (has to end on .fofn) that contains one file path per line
+                        Fastq file(s) with R2C2 subreads, can be entered as a single file path, a comma separated list of file paths, or a path to a file of filenames file (has to end on .fofn) that contains one file path per line.
+                        If Mandalorion is run in consensus mode C, this flag doesn't have to be used and is ignored if used

   -O OVERHANGS, --overhangs OVERHANGS
                         Defines bounds for unaligned bases on ends.
 Format: